scipy-conference/scipy_proceedings/papers/neelima_pulagam/paper.rst

 Microscopy Imagery
 ++++++++++++++++++
 The data consists of a series of live confocal imaging videos that portray the various mitochondrial morphologies in HeLA cells.
+Figures :ref:`fig1` , :ref:`fig23` and :ref:`fig3` show the raw images of the first, middle and last frames of cells that belong to three different classes.
 For visualization purposes, the cell was transfected with the DsRed2-Mito-7 protein which gives the mitochondria a red hue.
-Three different groups of cells with different dynamics were captured: a group experiencing fragmentation from being exposed to toxin listeriolysin O (llo), another group experiencing fusion as a result of being exposed to mitochondrial- division inhibitor 1 (mdivi) and finally a control group that was not exposed to any chemical.
+Three different groups of cells with different dynamics were captured: a group experiencing fragmentation from being exposed to toxin listeriolysin O (llo) as seen in figure ref:`fig23`, another group experiencing fusion as a result of being exposed to mitochondrial- division inhibitor 1 (mdivi) as seen in figure :ref:`fig3` and finally a control group that was not exposed to any chemical as seen in figure :ref:`fig1`.
 All the videos were taken using a Nikon A1R confocal microscope.
 The camera captured 20,000 frames per video with dimensions 512x512 pixels, i.e one image every 10 seconds for the length of the video.
 All the cells were kept at a temperature of 37 degrees C and 5% CO2 levels for the duration of imaging.

 Graph Data
 ++++++++++
 From the 114 videos, we take the last frame and create node features for each single cell video.
 The dataset we used to train and test our methods contains a node feature matrix and an adjacency matrix for last frames of 114 videos.

 The existing OrNet frameworks utilizes Gaussian mixture models (GMMs) to construct the social networks graphs.
 GMMs were used to determine the spatial regions of the microscope imagery that constructed mitochondrial cluster graphs by iteratively updating the parameters of the underlying mixture distribution until they converged.
 The parameters of the mixture distributions, post convergence, were used to construct the social network graph :cite:`durden18`, :cite:`Hill_2020`, :cite:`Fazli_2020`.
+The Gaussian mixture components update over each frame to track the morphologies and the last frames show the social network graph of Gaussians after a series of events.
+It is for this reason, we use the last frames as the mixture components in the last frame are most indiative of the morphology.

 The nodes in the graph correspond to the gaussian mixture components, and the statistics that describe each mixture distribution act as the features.
 The Gaussian distributions are 2-dimensional, because they model the spatial locations of mitochondrial clusters in the microscopy imagery.
 Intuitively, the five node features correspond to the location of the Gaussian, the shape of its distribution, and the density of the mitochondrial cluster.
 Computationally, the location of the gaussian is represented by the pixel coordinates of the center of the distribution, which corresponds to the means of both dimensions; the shape is defined by the variance of each dimension; and the density of the mitochondrial cluster is represented by the number of pixels that are "members" of the mixture component, meaning it is more probable that those pixel belong to the given mixture distribution than any of the others.